 The results for the independent combinations grouped by predominant decay mode and by production mode tag are illustrated in Fig. 3.12 and Fig. 3.13, respectively.
 In Fig 3.12 most of these results for ATLAS (left) and CMS (right) are similar to the separate measurements as shown in Fig. 3.11.
 A few noticeable changes can be attributed to the assignment of the Higgs boson yield of the ttH searches to appropriate Higgs boson decay channels.
-For example, the result of the ttH search in $H \to b\bar{b}$ is combined with that of the VH analysis of the $H \to b\bar{b}$ decay.
-This can also be understood from an excess for the ttH-tagged combination observed in Fig. 3.13, which is due to the enhancement in the ttH-tagged $H \to \gamma\gamma$ and $H \to leptons$ analyses as one can see in Fig. 3.11.
+For example, the result of the ttH search in $H \rightarrow b\bar{b}$ is combined with that of the VH analysis of the $H \rightarrow b\bar{b}$ decay.
+This can also be understood from an excess for the ttH-tagged combination observed in Fig. 3.13, which is due to the enhancement in the ttH-tagged $H \rightarrow \gamma\gamma$ and $H \rightarrow$ leptons analyses as one can see in Fig. 3.11.
+3.3.
+Precision study of the properties for the new discovered particle

 Figure 3.13.
-The best-fit signal strength for separate combinations grouped by tags targeting individual production mechanisms from the ATLAS [72] (left) and the CMS [73] (right).
+The best-fit signal strength for separate combinations grouped by tags targeting individual production mechanisms from the ATLAS [77] (left) and the CMS [78] (right).
 The horizontal bars indicate the ± 1 standard deviation uncertainties for the individual combinations; while the overall $\sigma/\sigma{\rm SM}$ uncertainty are shown by green shaded bands.
 The bars in the right plot include both statistical and systematic uncertainties.